Jimmy Meadows (rugby league)

-James Meadows (born 15 May 1999) is an English professional rugby league footballer who plays as a or for the Bradford Bulls in the RFL Championship.
+James Meadows (born 15 May 1999) is an English professional rugby league footballer who plays as a or for the London Broncos in the RFL Championship.

 He previously played for the London Broncos in the Super League and the Championship, and spent time on loan from the Broncos at the London Skolars and the Coventry Bears in League 1, and the Sheffield Eagles in the Betfred Championship.
-Meadows has also played for the Batley Bulldogs in the Championship.
+Meadows has also played for the Batley Bulldogs and the Bradford Bulls in the Championship.

 Career

 London Broncos

 Meadows made his professional début for the London Broncos against the Barrow Raiders on 4 February 2018 in round 1 of the Championship.